Ontario Arts Council (OAC)

 Important: Due to the number of applications received and the limited funds available, grants awarded may be smaller than the amount requested.

 The deadline is November 29, 2018, 1:00 PM ET.

 Applications are available online approximately two months before the deadline.

-Grant results will be available approximately two months after the application deadline.
+Grant results will be available approximately four months after the application deadline.

 More information about eligibility for OAC’s project programs may be found here:

 Applicants must provide artistic examples in video form.
 The "Preparing Effective Support Material for Theatre, Dance and Performance-Based Multi and Inter-Arts" video will help you: